uzayka/creative_perf_task/README.md

 The inputs include:

- *Checkbox selections
+  -Checkbox selections

- *Lowercase letters
+  -Lowercase letters

- *Numbers
+  -Numbers

- *Uppercase letters
+  -Uppercase letters

- *Special symbols
+  -Special symbols

- *Spinbox values
+  -Spinbox values

- *Number of lowercase letters
+  -Number of lowercase letters

- *Number of numbers
+  -Number of numbers

- *Number of uppercase letters
+  -Number of uppercase letters

- *Number of symbols
+  -Number of symbols

- *These inputs determine the structure and length of the generated password.
+These inputs determine the structure and length of the generated password.

 Output
 -------